J-Moravec/LearningNotes/modern_c/README.md

 Exercise 2 is to try to imagine what happens when variable of type `size_t` equal 0 is decremented with `--`.
 We don't need to imagine it, we can write it.
 What happens is that `size_t` is unsigned integer and as such, it underflows and turns into a big number which is definitely greater than 9.

 Exercise 4 is to analyze listing 3.2 by adding `printf` calls for intermediate values of `x`.

+Exercise 5 is to describe the use of `argc` and `argv` in the listing 3.2.
+The `argc` is the number of command line arguments, `argv` is an array containing the character strings of command line arguments, with the first element, `argv[0]`, being the name of the program.
+This means that the array is of the size `argc + 1`.

+## Challenges

+### Challenge 1: Sequential algorithms

+Challenge 1 is to implement two sorting algorithms, a merge sort and a quick sort.
+To test correctness, implement a simple test routine to scan the array and confirm that it is sorted.